Skip navigation

 Why do I need MG testing?

 You may need to be tested if you have symptoms of MG.
-These include:
+Your symptoms will depend on which muscles are affected.
+The symptoms often include:

-MG symptoms usually get worse after periods of activity, such as exercise, and improve after periods of rest.
+MG symptoms usually get worse after periods of activity, such as exercise, and improve after rest.

 What happens during MG testing?

-MG can be hard to diagnose because muscle weakness can be symptom of many disorders.
-So, your provider may order more than one type of MG test to help make a diagnosis.
+MG can be hard to diagnose because muscle weakness can be a symptom of many disorders.
+So, your health care provider may order more than one type of MG test to help make a diagnosis.
 Types of MG tests include:

 Neurological exam.
-During this test, a provider will take your medical history and conduct a physical exam, which will include checking your:
+During this test, your provider will take your medical history and do a physical exam, which will include checking your:

 • Reflexes